teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 zenodo_link: ''
 questions:
 - How to use OpenRefine in Galaxy to clean data?
-- How to use Galaxy to extract and visualise information from your data?
+- How to use a workflow in Galaxy to extract and visualise information from your data?
 objectives:
-- To be sharpened from the OR tutorial.
-Maybe something like:
 - Start OpenRefine as an Interactive Tool in Galaxy
-- Use OpenRefine's faceting functionalities for mass editing and managing duplicates
+- Use OpenRefine to clean your data (remove duplicates, separate multiple values from the same field, etc.)
 - Export your cleaned data from OpenRefine to Galaxy
-- Use a pre-existing workflow in Galaxy to extract specific data and visualise your findings
+- Use a pre-existing workflow in Galaxy to extract specific information and visualise your findings
 time_estimation: 2H
 key_points:
 - You can use OpenRefine online through Galaxy.